In September 2019, the government announced a new multi-million pound Towns Fund.

 - An improved cultural and tourism offer

 In July, the Board delivered a presentation to representatives across Torbay’s community, including the Neighbourhood Plan Forum, the Community Development Trust, and Torbay Town Partnership.47791

 The presentation delivered to representatives across Torbay’s community.

-The Town Deal Board will be the vehicle through which the vision and strategy for the town is defined.
-It will produce a Town Investment Plan and inform the Town Deal, including the amount of investment secured through the Towns Fund.
+The board will be the vehicle through which the vision and strategy for the town is defined.
+It will produce a Town Investment Plan and inform the Town Deal, including the amount of investment secured through the Towns Fund.50661

 The role of the Board is to: